BPP Pro Bono Centre

 Read more about our philosophy and goals

-Our diverse range of projects provides students with the opportunity to put their legal knowledge and skills into practice in a way that benefits members of the community who may not otherwise have access to legal services.
+Our diverse range of projects provide students with the opportunity to put their legal knowledge and skills into practice in a way that benefits members of the community who may not otherwise have access to legal services.
 Pro bono activities include:

 - Human Rights Unit